RobertCraigie/prisma-client-py/docs/mypy.md

 # Mypy

-Prisma Client Python provides a mypy plugin for extending type checking functionality and improving ease of use.
+We provide a mypy plugin for extending type checking functionality and improving ease of use.

 ## Setup